 - Withdrawing Funds.
 Withdraw money through an ATM (maximum $500 per day) or by transferring to an external account (maximum $7,000 per day).

 - Check and Cash Deposit.
-You can’t deposit checks or cash into a Spend account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 or three transactions per day).
+You can’t deposit checks or cash into a Checking account via ATM, but you have access to mobile check deposit through the Acorns app (maximum $5,000 or three transactions per day).

 - Checks.
 Acorns doesn’t provide checkbooks or checks, and third-party check services won’t work, but you can use the Send Check feature to mail a physical check.